levon003/levon003.github.io/_posts/2025-03-27-ml-energy-use.md

  1. Michael Liebreich. ["Generative AI – The Power and the Glory"](https://about.bnef.com/blog/liebreich-generative-ai-the-power-and-the-glory/). _BloombergNEF_.
 December 2024.
  2. Sophia Chen. ["How much energy will AI really consume?
 The good, the bad and the unknown"](https://www.nature.com/articles/d41586-025-00616-z). _Nature_ News Feature.
 March 2025.
+ 3. Andy Masley. ["Using ChatGPT is not bad for the environment"](https://andymasley.substack.com/p/individual-ai-use-is-not-bad-for). _Substack_.
+January 2025.